Waverley, South Yorkshire

 Waverley is a civil parish in the Metropolitan Borough of Rotherham in the southeastern part of the county of South Yorkshire, England.
 It is situated about 140 mi north of London, 3.52 mi from Rotherham town centre and 3.96 mi from Sheffield City Centre.
 The parish was formed on 1 April 2019 from parts of the parishes of Catcliffe and Orgreave.
-The Advanced Manufacturing Park has been developed in the area of the later parish since the 2000s, partly on land reclaimed from a former opencast coal mine.